Family Law & Divorce Law Firm

 We Build Creative and Thoughtful Divorce Solutions

 Unfortunately, negotiation and mediation aren’t always successful.
-In those situations, Liebenhaut Law works with its clients to craft aggressive, forward-thinking, and creative litigation strategies.
+In those situations, Liebenhaut Hesser works with its clients to craft aggressive, forward-thinking, and creative litigation strategies.
 We listen to our clients’ stories, investigate their claims thoroughly, and advocate tirelessly on their behalves.
-We know that ending a marriage is difficult.
-In addition, we know that compassionate service and well-built legal claims can help reduce the stress and anxiety you experience.
+We know that ending a marriage is difficult and that compassionate service and well-built legal claims can help reduce the stress and anxiety you experience.

 Consult With a Tallahassee Divorce Lawyer

-If you’re ready to speak with a Tallahassee divorce lawyer, contact Liebenhaut Law for a free, no-risk consultation.
+If you’re ready to speak with a Tallahassee divorce lawyer, contact Liebenhaut Hesser for a no-risk consultation.
 Our attorneys are not only experienced litigators — they’re also compassionate, thoughtful, and creative.
 We look forward to meeting with you and working towards a brighter future together.